TheCyberArcher/EndeavourOS-Privacy/README.md

 - Create an USB Bootable Drive with [USBdiskimager](https://aur.archlinux.org/packages/usbimager)
 - At the install select "no desktop environment"

->Remove endeavourOS tools and gnome additionnals tools to obtain a clean and minimal install
+>Remove endeavourOS tools to obtain a clean and minimal install

 <br />